VladimirP1/firefly-resampler/README.md

 A more or less **GOOD** log looks like that:

+It has been logged on Sandisk Extreme A1 32GB

 ![Good log](img/good_log.png)

 And a **BAD** log looks something like that:

+It has been logged on Sandisk Extreme Pro A2 128GB

 ![Bad log](img/bad_log.png)

+So we see that a more expensive SD card is not a better card.